rond-consulting/specification_control_chatbot/README.md

-# Asking ChatGPT Project
+# Product Specification Check Project

 ## Overview
-This project leverages OpenAI's ChatGPT model to validate and retrieve product specifications based on EAN (European Article Number) codes.
+This project leverages OpenAI's ChatGPT model to validate and retrieve product specifications based on EAN (European Article Number) codes for Gamma products.
 It scrapes specification data from a given URL, queries ChatGPT for verification, and compares the returned specifications against the scraped data.
 A Streamlit interface is provided to visually compare specifications from the Gamma website and ChatGPT responses.

 ## Project Structure